 Anyway.
 Thanks, ChatGPT — exactly what I needed.
 And you, dear reader?

 You can tell me what you think in the comments, if they’re on.
-If not, I guess you’ll just have to scream into the void like the rest of us 😛
+If not, I guess you’ll just have to scream into the void, which is what I want to do sometimes.

-So yeah, if staring at animated patterns for no reason other than “it’s the dumbest thing you’ve ever seen” sounds like your kind of rebellion against productivity culture, congratulations — you might be one of us.
+So yeah, if staring at animated patterns for no reason other than “it’s the dumbest thing you’ve ever seen” sounds like your kind of rebellion against productivity culture, the link to my channel is here.
+Watch it before it becomes mainstream.
+Or banned.
+Or both.

 Leave a comment